ddooley/ddooley.github.io/_pages/docs/data-categorical.md

   nav: "docs"
 ---

 A categorical value specification is a flat list or hierarchic tree structure containing a finite number of pre-determined choices.
-Here we provide for choices whose values are either a controlled list of xsd:string strings, or xsd:anyURI references to ontology terms.
+It may describe anything from countries of the world to levels of an experimental variable.
+Here we provide for choices whose values are either ontology terms, or a controlled set of literal xsd:string strings.

 ### Categorical ontology choice